JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 A secondary node can be started\/stopped using regular TeamCity scripts (`teamcity-server.bat`, `teamcity-server.sh`) or Windows services.

-Before starting more than one secondary node, make sure that the database is configured to accept enough parallel connections to handle requests from all nodes.
+Before starting more than one secondary node, make sure the database is configured to accept enough parallel connections to handle requests from all nodes.
 By default, each node requires 50 connections to the database.

 The secondary node server uses the same approach to logging as the main server.
 You can check the state of the startup in the `<TeamCity_installation_directory>/logs/teamcity-server.log` file.
 Open `<secondary_node_URL>` in your browser to see the regular TeamCity startup screens.